Bell Ambulance Data Breach Settlement (Closed)

 Published June 22, 2026

-The lawsuit alleges Bell Ambulance was negligent in safeguarding the data.
+The lawsuit alleged Bell Ambulance was negligent in safeguarding the data.
 The case is captioned Whitaker et al. v.
 Bell Ambulance, Inc., Case No. 2025CV002444, in the Circuit Court for Milwaukee County, Wisconsin.
-Bell Ambulance denies the allegations and denies any wrongdoing; the court has not decided which side is right.
+Bell Ambulance denied the allegations and denied any wrongdoing; the court did not decide which side was right.
 Instead, both sides agreed to settle to avoid the cost and risk of continued litigation while giving affected people a way to recover compensation and protect their identities.

 Estimated Payout Cash or up to $5,000 Pro rata cash (estimated ~$90) · or documented out-of-pocket losses · + 2 yrs CyEx medical identity monitoring

-Proof Required Yes Notice ID / Claim ID from your mailed or emailed notice to file online
+Proof Required Yes Notice ID / Claim ID was required from the mailed or emailed notice to file online — now moot, as filing has closed

-The court has defined the settlement class as all living individuals residing in the United States whose Private Information was accessed in the February 2025 Data Incident.
-In practice, if you received a data breach notice from Bell Ambulance, the company's records indicate you are a class member; reporting put the number of people affected at roughly 114,000.
-Excluded from the class are Bell Ambulance's directors, officers, and agents (other than current or former employees whose information was accessed), the judge assigned to the case along with the judge's immediate family and court staff, and anyone who timely opts out.
+The court defined the settlement class as all living individuals residing in the United States whose Private Information was accessed in the February 2025 Data Incident.
+In practice, if you received a data breach notice from Bell Ambulance, the company's records indicated you were a class member; reporting put the number of people affected at roughly 114,000.
+Excluded from the class were Bell Ambulance's directors, officers, and agents (other than current or former employees whose information was accessed), the judge assigned to the case along with the judge's immediate family and court staff, and anyone who timely opted out.

 According to the litigation, the information potentially exposed in the breach included full names along with sensitive personal and medical details such as Social Security numbers, dates of birth, driver's license numbers, financial information, information regarding medical treatments and diagnoses, medical record numbers, health insurance information, full-face photographic images, and other protected health information.
 If you are unsure whether you were included, the official settlement website can confirm your eligibility.

-Class members choose one of two cash options:
+Class members could choose one of two cash options:

-Separately, every class member — regardless of which cash option they pick — can enroll in two years of CyEx Medical Shield Complete, which monitors for healthcare-insurance-ID, medical-record-number, and health-savings-account exposure and includes $1 million in medical identity theft insurance.
+Separately, every class member — regardless of which cash option they picked — could enroll in two years of CyEx Medical Shield Complete, which monitors for healthcare-insurance-ID, medical-record-number, and health-savings-account exposure and includes $1 million in medical identity theft insurance.

-Because the cash payments are paid from the $2 million settlement fund, the final per-person amounts can move depending on how many people file.
-The fund also covers court-approved attorneys' fees and costs (Class Counsel may request up to 33.33% of the fund) and service awards of up to $2,500 for each class representative, all subject to court approval.
+Because the cash payments are paid from the $2 million settlement fund, the final per-person amounts could move depending on how many people filed.
+The fund also covers court-approved attorneys' fees and costs (Class Counsel could request up to 33.33% of the fund) and service awards of up to $2,500 for each class representative, all subject to court approval.

 Watch Out for Scams